-The FSPTC Act of 2009 granted the FDA regulatory authority over all tobacco products with immediate effect over cigarettes, roll your own and smokeless products.
+The FSPTC Act granted the FDA regulatory authority over all tobacco products with immediate effect over cigarettes, roll-your-own/make-your-own and smokeless products.

-Key elements of the FSPTC Act regulate the annual registration of tobacco companies, product testing and the submission of ingredient information; require FDA approval for all new products or product modifications; ban all characterising artificial or natural flavours other than tobacco or menthol in cigarettes; establish 'user fees' to fund FDA regulation of tobacco products; provide for the increase in health warning sizes on cigarette packs with the option to introduce pictorial health warnings; provide for implementation of good manufacturing practices; revise the labelling and advertising requirements for smokeless tobacco products; require the investigation of menthol (for further discussion relative to menthol products, please see the section above, "The Group may be adversely affected by regulation of menthol in cigarettes" and the section below, "Menthol Regulation in the US"); and allow the FDA to issue regulations deeming other tobacco products to be subject to the FSPTC Act.
+Key elements of the FSPTC Act regulate the annual registration of tobacco companies, product testing and the submission of ingredient information; require FDA approval for all new products or product modifications; ban all characterising artificial or natural flavours other than tobacco or menthol in cigarettes; establish "user fees" to fund FDA regulation of tobacco products; provide for the increase in health warning sizes on cigarette packs with the option to introduce pictorial health warnings; provide for implementation of good manufacturing practices; revise the labelling and advertising requirements for smokeless tobacco products; require the investigation of menthol; and allow the FDA to issue regulations deeming other tobacco products to be subject to the FSPTC Act.